nathalia-dev/health-finder/README.md

     - I've found two ways to implement the autocomplete search.
 The first one would be by performing multiple API's requests during the user's typing process; And the second one would be by fetching data in the app initial render.
 Both have cons and pros, but for this project i've decided for the second option, as myHealthFinderApi is very slow to respond and the amount of data that it retrieves is not big.
 So, from my understanding, the app performance is less compromised if we choose the second option for this app.

-- Input Search: Based on the way I've decided to implement the autocomplete search and considering the time response of the external API, to avoid problems when the user types too fast, i've deactivated the inputSearch in the app initial render.
+- **Input Search**: Based on the way I've decided to implement the autocomplete search and considering the time response of the external API, to avoid problems when the user types too fast, i've deactivated the inputSearch in the app initial render.
 It will be activated, once the fetch data to generate the suggestions is done.
 Again, is not the best user experience, but is better than problems when typing.

-- Display healthTopic's card: some healthTopics could be very extensive.
+- **Display healthTopic's card**: some healthTopics could be very extensive.
 Based on that, I've chosen to implement expand/minimized buttons to Related Items and Sections.
 They all starts minimize and the user choose to open.

-- Sections(articles) button name: I've decided to call this button as "Sections(articles)", because the assessment has the explicit requeriment to display "Sections" on the page, and I wanted to make clear that they are there.
+- **Sections(articles) button name**: I've decided to call this button as "Sections(articles)", because the assessment has the explicit requeriment to display "Sections" on the page, and I wanted to make clear that they are there.
 But, thinking about the User's perspective I thought would be more understable to called as "Articles".

-- Style: Althought it was not required, to let things easier to be seen I've applied some basic Bootstrap classes.
+- **Style**: Althought it was not required, to let things easier to be seen I've applied some basic Bootstrap classes.

-- Testing: all the core functionalities were tested.
+- **Testing**: all the core functionalities were tested.

 ## Improvements